dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 * External style sheet: separate file included in head section.
 BEST.
 * CSS Preprocessor Magics:  is actually best, we'll look into this more later.
 See: [SASS](http://sass-lang.com/)
 * why is inline worst?
+* we won't be individually adding in styles for every single html file - in fact we won't even be creating individual html pages! gasp!